swdorji/website-screenshotter/README.md

 # Website Screenshotter 📸

 This Python tool captures full-page screenshots of websites with just a few lines of code.
 Ideal for archiving, presentations, or monitoring visual changes to web pages.
+This code is also great to help create before-and-after case studies for freelance web developers.

 ## Features